NuggyNet/NuggyNetBeta/README.md

-# NuggyNetBeta
+# NuggyNet Beta Release
-The beta channel for NuggyNet
+The beta channel for NuggyNet, see NuggyNet (repo) for main changes